Week 43: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - The EPA responded with a statement on Sunday, in which the agency personally attacked the credibility of the AP reporter: “Michael Biesecker has a history of not letting the facts get in the way of his story.”

-- The GAO will investigate hiring practices by the EPA.
+- The Government Accountability Office will investigate hiring practices by the EPA.
 Agencies are not supposed to hire industry lobbyists for two years, but the EPA allegedly skirted those orders using a provision of the Safe Drinking Water Act.

 - Trump nominated David Zatezalo, a former chief executive Rhino Resources, a company which repeatedly clashed with federal regulators over safety, to run the Mine Safety and Health Administration.